blackears/blenderUvTools/README.md

 A set of tools to make editing UVs easier in Blender.

 These tools can be accessed wither through the **Kitfox - UV** panel on the right of the 3D Viewport.
-You can also press 'U' while in edit more to bring up a menu listing them.
+You can also access them from the uv unwrap menu (press U while in edit mode).

 ### UV Brush